ceramicnetwork/docs/docs/protocol/accounts/object-capabilities.md

 When combined with ["Sign-in with X"](https://chainagnostic.org/CAIPs/caip-122), CACAO unlocks the ability for blockchain accounts to authorize Ceramic accounts (DIDs) to sign data on their behalf.

-This frequently used pattern in Ceramic greatly increases the the usability of user-owned data and public-key cryptography.
+This frequently used pattern in Ceramic greatly increases the usability of user-owned data and public-key cryptography.
 Thanks to the adoption of blockchain based systems, many users now have the ability to easily sign data in web-based environments using their wallet and blockchain account.

 ### **Authorizing sessions**